markpasc/mt-plugin-action-streams/README.txt

 CRONJOB

+Action Streams uses Movable Type's scheduled task system to collect your action data from remote services.
+To run scheduled tasks, configure a cron job to run MT's tools/run-periodic-tasks script periodically.

-Add the following lines to your crontab to execute the script at the hour and 30 minutes past the hour:
+Add the following lines to your crontab to execute the script every 10 minutes:

-  # Movable Type's scheduled tasks script:
+  # Movable Type scheduled tasks
-  0,30 * * * * cd /path/to/mt; perl ./tools/run-periodic-tasks
+  */10 * * * * cd /path/to/mt; perl ./tools/run-periodic-tasks

 STYLES